6 Ways Tai Chi Boosts Your Health

 There are five different tai chi styles that can be adjusted to better suit one’s personal fitness level.

-- Yang style : This type is better suited for beginners.
-It focuses on relation and slow movements.
+- Yang style: This type is better suited for beginners.
+It focuses on slow movements.

 - Wu style : Practiced very slowly, this form focuses on micro-movements.